-&lt;sup>2 The Department began accepting applications for new commercial shellfish aquaculture submerged land leases on September 7, 2010, after several years of the leasing program being temporarily suspended.
+2 The department began accepting applications for new commercial shellfish aquaculture submerged land leases on September 7, 2010, after several years of the leasing program being temporarily suspended.
 The State authority for aquaculture permitting was fully consolidated from the Maryland Department of the Environment (MDE) to the Maryland Department of Natural Resources by additional legislative changes that took effect on July 1, 2011.
-The Department began accepting applications for water column leases and applications within oyster sanctuaries on Aug.
+The department began accepting applications for water column leases and applications within oyster sanctuaries on Aug.
 1, 2011.
 Therefore, the total number of leases issued to date since September 2010 includes six Tidal Wetlands Licenses issued by MDE in conjunction with State water column leases issued by the Board of Public Works.

-Partner with other state and federal agencies, the University of Maryland and other state colleges and universities, non-governmental organizations, industry representatives and other stakeholders to further streamline state and federal permitting and to continue to implement and operate financing and education and training programs.
+Partner with other local, state and federal agencies, academics, non-governmental organizations, industry representatives and other stakeholders to further streamline state and federal permitting and to continue to implement and operate financing, education and training programs and support the development of additional industry infrastructure.

-Identify areas suitable for submerged land and/or water column leases that do not have existing living resources.
+Identify areas suitable for submerged land and/or water column leases where the leases would not adversely impact existing living resources.